syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 ### MinValue

-The `minValue` property is used to set the minimum zoom level of the map.
+The `minValue` property is used to set the minimum zoom level of the Map.

 ### MaxValue

-The `maxValue` property is used to set the maximum zoom level of the map.
+The `maxValue` property is used to set the maximum zoom level of the Map.

 {% highlight js %}